 One important thing to remember is that keeping your head cool can be helpful during the recovery phase.
 This goes both ways – avoiding extreme temperatures (which can increase swelling) and staying calm and patient.

-Gentle application of ice packs and keeping to a healthy diet can come in handy during this phase.
+Gentle application of ice packs and following a healthy diet can help during this phase.
 Also, remember that sticking to soft foods, especially in the beginning, can help, as chewing might be slightly uncomfortable.

 Cleaning the incision lines